tiagosiebler/coinbase-api/README.md

 // public ws client, doesnt need any api keys to run const client = new WebsocketClient();

+// The WS Key (last parameter) dictates which WS feed this request goes to (aka if auth is required).
+// As long as the WS feed doesn't require auth, you should be able to subscribe to channels without api credentials. client.subscribe(
+  {
+    topic: 'status',
+    payload: {
+      product_ids: ['XRP-USD'],
+    },
+  },
+  'advTradeMarketData',
+);
 ```

 #### Private Websocket